-Student Counselling Service // Subject-related study guidance // Study guidance for teacher training // Learning guidance // Psychological and systemic counselling // Addiction counselling // Studying with a disability // Study doubts // Studying with family // Social, legal and psychological counselling
+Student advice and counselling service // Subject-related advice // Study guidance for teacher training // Learning guidance // Psychological and systemic counselling // Addiction counselling // Studying with a disability // Study doubts // Studying with family // Social, legal and psychological counselling

-In addition to open personal and telephone consultation hours (without registration), the ZSB also offers counselling sessions by prior appointment as well as information and counselling by e-mail.
+In addition to in person and telephone consultation hours without prior appointment, the student advice and counselling service offers advice and counselling sessions with prior appointment as well as information and advice via email.

-In order to prevent problems and to provide early help with symptoms of insecurity and crises, a wide range of workshopsis available every semester in addition to counselling sessions.
+In order to help prevent problems arising and to provide early assistance in times of crisis, a wide range of workshops are available every semester in addition to advisory sessions.

-All counselling services offered by the ZSB are confidential, voluntary, free of charge and neutral.
+All advice and counselling services are confidential, voluntary, free of charge, and have a neutral orientation.

 Sonja Eser on counselling services for students